disorderedmaterials/dissolve/web/content/examples/previous/0.8/argon/step3.md

 In the {{< gui-node "Add" >}} node note how we have reference the `rho` parameter for the density.

 {{< tip text="Many numerical options can be given in the form of equations referencing variables such as those set in a `Parameters` node.
-A green tick indicates if the equation is valid.">}}
+A green tick indicates if the equation is valid." />}}

 Let's change the settings of our configuration's generator to give us a suitable system.